Germoe/hit-predictor/project_report.md

 We can see some difference between the means of the two distributions but without a statistical significance test we can't be sure that this difference isn't simply due to chance of the sample and that the distributions are in fact the same.

-To better understand whether the distributions are statistically significantly different we'll use a Z-Test and Permutation.
+To better understand whether the distributions are statistically significantly different we'll use a Z-Test.

-    H0: The Danceability Distribution for Hits and Non-Hits is the same (i.e. the mean diff is 0).
+**H0**: The Danceability Distribution for Hits and Non-Hits is the same (i.e. the mean diff is 0).

-    H1: The Danceability Distribution for Hits and Non-Hits is not the same. alpha = 0.05
+**H1**: The Danceability Distribution for Hits and Non-Hits is not the same.

----
+**alpha**: 0.05

     p: 0.0
     CI: [-0.00384252  0.0037603 ]
     ME: 0.003786297754012112

-    /Users/sebastian/anaconda3/envs/hit_predictor/lib/python3.6/site-packages/scipy/stats/stats.py:1713: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
-In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result. return np.add.reduce(sorted[indexer] * weights, axis=axis) / sumval

 ![](./notebooks/assets/danceability_test.png)

-Looking at the trial above it's clear that the mean difference is statistically significant.
-This is not surprising, due to the largeness of the sample but the exceptionally low p-value is positive evidence that we might be on the right track here and that there is some predictive information.
+Looking at the test above it's clear that the observed mean difference is statistically significant.
+This is not surprising, due to the largeness of the sample but the exceptionally low p-value is positive evidence that we might be on the right track here and that there could be some predictive information in this feature.

 Given the results above, we can reject H0 and have gathered evidence to support H1.
-The data indicates that hits tend to be more 'danceable'.
+The data indicates that Hits tend to be more 'danceable'.

-Due to the large sample size most differences are likely statistically significant, for interesting cases I've conducted a test below otherwise most of these relationships are tested in _\_Step 3 - Inferential Statistical Tests_ and _\_Step 4 - Building a Model_
+Due to the large sample size most differences are likely statistically significant, for interesting cases I've conducted a test below otherwise most of these relationships are tested in _\_Step 3 - Inferential Statistical Tests_ and _\_Step 4 - Building a Model_ with similar results.

 ### 4.2.2 Energy and Acousticness